 Scholars from a variety of disciplines across the globe have been creating fruitful partnerships with undergraduate students and engaging them as co-creators of their educational development in an effort to enhance teaching and improve student learning in higher education.
 The "Students as Partners" (SaPs) movement in higher education places students, faculty, and staff as valued collaborators in the teaching and learning process (Mercer-Mapstone et al., 2017).
 To that end, SaPs provide with an opportunity not only to engage students in efforts to improve pedagogical practices, but also to create meaningful learning experiences for students that result in the development of professional skills that will complement their degree completion and transfer to their future careers (Cook-Sather, Bovill, and Felten 2014; Matthews, 2017).

 In 2009, Adriana Signorini from the Center for Engaged Teaching and Learning at UC Merced developed the Students Assessing Teaching And Learning (SATAL) Program as a mechanism to support faculty and staff working to enhance teaching and improve student learning on campus.
 Faculty, teaching assistants, and /or academic program leads partner with SATAL interns to assess the teaching and learning experiences of students in their classes and/or programs.
-As a SaP program, SATAL places value on the voice and views of students, as they engage as pedagogical consultants.
+As a SaP program, SATAL places value on the voice and views of students, as they engage as partners in the learning experience.
 This student, staff, and faculty partnership is founded on the 'principles of good practices: respect, responsibility, and reciprocity' (Cook-Sather, 2014) which set the tone for our relational work with faculty and students.

 Here's How it Works